uchicago-library/library_website/README.md

 - obtain permission to clone repositories owned by the `wagtail` user on `vault`
-- clone the repository down: `cd ~ && git clone wagtail@vault.lib.uchicago.edu:/data/vault/wagtail/lw-config`
+- clone the repository down: `cd /path/to/library_website && make create-repo`
-- install `secrets.py` into the `library_website` project: `cd /path/to/library_website && make secrets`
+- install `secrets.py` into the `library_website` project: `cd /path/to/library_website && make install`

+The `create-repo` make rule will clone the secrets repository down to `~/lw-config` by default.
+If you'd like to override the path, run

 To obtain permission to clone repositories owned by the `wagtail` user on `vault`, please contact our system administrators.
 The `make secrets` rule does the following: